-- 4.5 The actual financing of each financial years' capital programme is determined in the year in question as part of the preparation of the Council's statutory accounts preparation. - 4.6 If we do not finance the expenditure from existing resources, for example capital receipts or reserves, it will create a borrowing requirement.
+- 4.6 If we do not finance the expenditure from existing resources, for example capital receipts or reserves, it will create a borrowing requirement.
 If we take out physical loans to meet that borrowing requirement (replacing cash we have spent), then external borrowing is in place.
 If there are no physical loans, then the Council has internal borrowing.
 This means that we are using cash relating to items in the balance sheet in the interim for capital funding purposes. - 4.7 All projections are based on the current estimates for schemes and level of resource availability.
 If costs increase, and/or additional capital resources are received, the methods of financing and the level of borrowing required will vary accordingly. - 4.8 Officers calculate the interest estimates (both investment and borrowing interest) according to planned capital expenditure.
 We assume around actual expenditure of 50% of the provisional programme in the financial year.
 This also feeds into the MRP calculations, and the liability benchmark, to ensure we are not being over prudent in our budgeting.